 Where Do Occupational Therapists Work?

-Occupational therapists work in a wide spectrum of settings.
-Whether it’s helping an elderly person continue to live at home through modified living situations and skills, or helping a child develop muscular strength to hold a pencil, occupational therapists determine treatment plans that occupational therapy assistants can get creative with and help to implement.
+Occupational therapists work in a variety of settings.
+Whether it’s helping an elderly person continue to live at home through modified living situations and skills, or helping a child develop muscular strength to hold a pencil, occupational therapists determine treatment plans that occupational therapy assistants can help to implement.

-For those in the occupational therapy field, treatment is tailored to every single individual client, meaning OTAs must bring inventiveness to the table.
+For those in the occupational therapy field, treatment is tailored to each individual client, meaning OTAs must bring inventiveness to the table.
+However, you may still have questions like, “where do occupational therapists work?” and “what do occupational therapists do?”

-Due to the many needs served by occupational therapy, you can find OTAs in a number of work environments, including hospitals, rehab centers, schools, nursing homes, retirement communities and more.
+Due to the many needs occupational therapy serves, you can find OTAs in several work environments, including hospitals, rehab centers, schools, nursing homes, retirement communities and more.

-It’s also this demand for services that make occupational therapy one of the fastest-growing areas in healthcare.
-In fact, the overall employment of occupational therapy assistants is projected to grow 32 percent from 2019 to 2029, much faster than the average for all occupations, according to the U.S Bureau of Labor Statistics.
+It’s also this demand for services that makes occupational therapy one of the fastest-growing areas in healthcare.
+In fact, the overall employment of occupational therapy assistants is projected to grow 23 percent from 2022 to 2032, much faster than the average for all occupations, according to the U.S. Bureau of Labor Statistics.

-While job outlook and a comfortable salary are absolutely benefits of a career as an OTA, one of the best things about being an OTA is that every day is different, bringing with it new challenges and opportunities.
+While job outlook and a comfortable salary are absolutely benefits of an OTA career, one of the best things about being an OTA is that every day is different, bringing with it new challenges and opportunities.

 Assisted living is long-term care that includes housing, support, and healthcare, as needed.